 We can all help support those who come to us to disclose information related to gender-based and sexual violence.
 You do not need to be an expert to provide helpful, appropriate support.
-Here are some steps you can take to provide reassurance and support when receiving disclosures from staff or students: Receiving disclosures of gender-based and sexual violence (pdf).
+Here are some steps you can take when receiving disclosures from staff or students: Receiving disclosures of gender-based and sexual violence (PDF 219 KB).

 Student Resolution Office

-The Ombudsperson and Student Resolution Officer provide support in navigating matters of conflict and fairness at NAIT.
+The Student Resolution Office provides support in navigating matters of conflict and fairness at NAIT.
 Current students can email email@example.com.